Hugh Wade

 Hugh Joseph Wade (June 29, 1901 – March 25, 1995) was an American Democratic politician who served as the first secretary of state of Alaska, serving from January 3, 1959, until December 5, 1966.

+Wade ran for governor in 1958, dropping out after Bill Egan announced his run.
+He then ran for Secretary of State (equivalent today to lieutenant governor), and won the Democratic nomination in a close contest against Dick Greuel.
+The ticket of Egan/Wade won the 1958 general election, defeating the Republican ticket of John Butrovich and K.F.
+Dewey.

 In 1959, due to the illness of Governor Bill Egan, Wade, as Secretary of State, served as acting governor of Alaska.

-He was previously the territorial treasurer, serving from 1954 to January 1st, 1959.
+He was previously the territorial treasurer, serving from 1954 to January 1, 1959.